St. Joseph's Catholic Primary School - Wetherby

 Mrs J Ward

-Year 6 Teacher, Deputy Head and SENCo
+Year 6 Teacher, Deputy Head and Designated Safeguarding Lead

-Academic Year 2016/2017
+Academic Year 2017/2018

-Autumn Term 2016
+Autumn Term 1 2017

 Year 6 have settled really quickly in to Year 6.
 Their behaviour is excellent and we are getting lots of learning done!
 The class love the Pokemon themed class rewards which are given at the end of the day to the secret student if they have followed the classroom rules all day.
 The secret student is revealed and they get to choose 2 Pokemon toys to add to our display.
 Once the class have collected 40, they will have some well-earned golden time.